jvrsantacruz/dicto/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Command line arguments might be set in the ``default`` section of the
-``config.yaml`` file, the ``profile`` section of the same file, can define the
+``config.yaml`` file; the ``profile`` section of the same file, can define the
-option again and override it, the program will take that value unless is
+option again and override it.
+The program will take the value from the config
-defined in an environment variable, which goes first, the but it can be later
+file unless it gets defined first in an environment variable.
+The user can
+always override all of the previous values by setting the option in the
-specified again at the command line, which takes precedence over all the rest.
+command line, which takes precedence over all the rest.

 All the different ways of defining the same option, more important first: